Low degree conjecture implies sharp computational thresholds in stochastic block model: Techniques

 The first term on the RHS above is large with constant probability by~\eqref{eq:largecor}.
 We would like to apply a Bernstein inequality to the second term, but the matrices $W_2$ and $\hat{M}$ are not independent.
-However, as we show in~\cref{lem:decoupling}, they are \emph{approximately independent} in the sense that there exists an i.i.d. zero-mean symmetric matrix~$\tilde{W}_2$, independent of $\hat{M}$, so that each entry in $\tilde{W}_2-W_2$ has variance bounded by $O(d^2/n^2)$.
+However, as we show in~\cref{lem:decoupling}, they are \emph{approximately independent} in the sense that there exists a zero-mean symmetric matrix~$\tilde{W}_2$ with independent entries, independent of $\hat{M}$, so that each entry in $\tilde{W}_2-W_2$ has variance bounded by $O(d^2/n^2)$.

 For ease of presentation, we ignore the difference between $\tilde{W}_2$ and $W_2$ for now, and assume that $W_2$ and $\hat{M}$ are independent.
 In this case, we note that $\iprod{{W}_2, \hat{M}}$ can be written as the summation of independent zero-mean random variables, namely